 Oregon is one of the most beautiful states in the country.
-It’s one of the reasons we planned to do some road trippin through Oregon along with our epic coastal road trip last year.
+It’s one of the reasons we planned to do some road tripping through Oregon along with our amazing and epic coastal road trip.
 The beauty and scenic landscapes far exceeded my expectations of this 364 mile extraordinary journey of nature carved coasts, historic lighthouses, and bountiful meadows.

 We didn’t realize that we have embarked into an area where one the oldest towns in the West is home to, the world’s largest sea cave, and all the gorgeous stopping points at nearly every mile post along the coast.

 This road trip is not your typical long boring drive in your car kind of trip.
 Nope, this will be one extraordinary road trip.
 It begins at Crissey Field State Park where the Oregon Welcome Center and US Forest Service is located.
 The Oregon Coast Trail ends in this area as well.

 The large parking lot has easy access to the beach and Winchuck River estuary and is a great stop to use the restrooms.
 You can also pick up brochures and maps to plan for the endless stops you will be making.

 Mile Post Points of Interest and Stops (South going Northward)